sigp/lighthouse/book/src/help_bn.md

         --network-dir <DIR>
             Data directory for network keys.
 Defaults to network/ inside the beacon node dir.

+        --parallel-state-cache-size <N>
+            Set the size of the cache used to de-duplicate requests for the same state.
+This cache is additional to other state caches within Lighthouse and should be kept small unless a large number of parallel requests for different states are anticipated. [default: 2]
         --port <PORT>
             The TCP/UDP ports to listen on.
 There are two UDP ports.
 The discovery UDP port will be set to this value and the Quic UDP port will be set to this value + 1.
 The discovery port can be modified by the --discovery-